 One of the great benefits to having a dreary season is that it’s an ideal opportunity to relax and recharge.
 We all push ourselves in daily life, so why not take a little time to treat yourself with a spa day at home?

 Start by lighting your favorite candle and putting on some relaxing music.
-Then, draw a hot bubble bath with some epsom salts to really release tension.
-Heck, it’s the winter, why not pour a glass of red wine to sip on while in the tub!
+Then, draw a hot bubble bath with some Epsom salts to really release tension.
+If you do not have a hot tub, consider getting one (you can check Vita spas for sale).
+Think how relaxing it would be.
+Heck, it’s winter, so why not pour a glass of red wine to sip on while in the tub?

 From there, you can get as indulgent as you like!
 Face masks, manicure and pedicure, tea in your bathrobe; give yourself a day of pampering from the comfort of your home, and you’ll forget all about the weather outside.